By: Mike Stetzer

 Commonly referred to as a sobriety checkpoint, a DUI checkpoint is a way for law enforcement to randomly stop vehicles to investigate whether or not the driver is impaired.
 These checkpoints do pose certain legal issues, with many drivers claiming the checkpoints are a violation of their rights under the Fourth Amendment.
 However, most states allow for the use of DUI checkpoints.

-Although DUI checkpoints help with DUI enforcement, these stations have caused controversy in many states because of the questionable constitutionality and DUI arrest rates.
+Although DUI checkpoints help with DUI enforcement, these stations have caused controversy in many states because of the questionable constitutionality and drunk driving arrest rates.
 If you were arrested at a DUI checkpoint, don't wait to start your defense.
 Get a free case evaluation with a local DUI attorney when you complete the free form on this page.

 Controversy Surrounding DUI Checkpoints